Guna Yala: Revolution

+In 1925, the Guna leaders planned and arranged a major revolt.
+The leaders were advised and supported by Richard Marsh and Anne Coope.
+Marsh later wrote their declaration of independence.

 The situation worsened until February 12, 1925, in a conference held in Ailigandi, where he met top leaders of 45 villages and tribes.
 The conference lasted 26 days, proclaiming the Republic of Tule, and fixing territorial limits.

 This uprising was under a flag was made by Waga Ebinkili (Mary Colman), granddaughter of Chief Simral Colman.
 It had a rectangular design with stripes.
 The center was yellow with the upper and lower stripes in red and with a figure of left facing swastika.

 On February 21, 10 days after the declaration of independence, in the midst of the Carnival, indigenous revolution broke out that lasted until 27 February, which was led by Nele Gantule and chief Colman.
 It is said that the insurgents were traveling in canoes from indigenous and Carti Ailigandi for the purpose of attacking the National Police headquarters in Playon Chico, Río Tigre, Tigantigí, Narganá, UGAP and elsewhere in the archipelago, and carried much of the police contingent.
 The toll was 27 dead.

 On 4 March, with the presence of the American minister, John G. South, was signed the peace agreement with the Guna, who were promised a better deal, respect for their customs, not to impose the establishment of schools, and were assured the same protection and rights enjoyed by other citizens.
 The Guna, in turn, pledged to lay down their weapons, withdraw their declaration of independence, and abide by the laws of Panama.